Articles , Glossary

 Humanized Connection

 Consciously or unconsciously, people tend to be curious about other people.
-What’s even more important, in many cases, human photos look more convincing and trustworthy to us.
+What’s even more critical, in many cases, human photos look more convincing and trustworthy to us.
 No wonder one of the key goals behind the photos on websites or apps is making communication more human-like.
 Photos of teams working on a product, pictures of people to connect to, from founders and top managers to support personnel, photos of clients providing testimonials or reviews, authors of articles in the blog or media, and many other cases – all of them aim at making the user experience more human and trustworthy.

 Directional Cues

 Photos integrated into the interface can also cover that role.
-They mostly function as pointers (a photo of a human, animal, or object pointing at the needed element and this way attracting users’ eye to it) or gaze direction (a photo of a human, animal, or character whose eyes are directed to the needed element this way stimulating a natural urge of users’ curiosity to check what it is).
+They mostly function as pointers (a photo of a human, animal, or object pointing at the needed element and this way attracting users’ eye to it) or gaze direction (a photo of a human, animal, or character whose eyes are directed to the needed element, this way stimulating a natural urge of users’ curiosity to check what it is).

 Guides and Manuals